 04 of 10

-The Cane Corso (pronounced "KAH-nay KOR-so") is an Italian dog breed that was historically used as a guard dog, war dog, and hunter.
-The large size, heavy build, and deep bark of the Cane Corso will in itself be quite effective in warding off trespassers.
-Because the breed possesses a natural instinct for guarding, training will focus on obedience and honing of the natural skills.Continue to 5 of 10 below.
+The cane corso (pronounced "KAH-nay KOR-so") is an Italian dog breed historically used as a guard dog, war dog, and hunter.
+Its large size, heavy build, and deep-toned bark are useful in warding off trespassers.
+The breed possesses an instinct for guarding.
+Its training should focus on obedience and honing of its natural skills.

 05 of 10

 Similar in looks and temperament to the Belgian malinois, the German shepherd dog is another intense, active dog breed also favored as a police or military working dog.
 This breed exhibits a deep sense of loyalty toward its family members.
 Just like other protective dogs, training is critical to keep these dogs focused on being guard dogs.
 You will need to socialize your German shepherd to avoid fearfulness and nervousness properly.
 This dog also needs about two hours of exercise daily.